 Halfway Burger Week at Arcisfoodblog!
 Keeping it international with a Mexican Cemita burger that I made some time ago.
 This one is based on the “Cemita Burger with Refried Beans, Chipotle Mayo, Avocado and Oaxacan Cheese” recipe I found over at seriouseats.com.

 A cemita or cemita poblana is a popular street food sandwich hailing from the Mexican Puebla region.
-It refers also to the sesame sprinkled brioche type of bread roll that is used for the sandwich.
+It also refers to the sesame sprinkled brioche type of bread roll that is used for the sandwich.
 A cemita is filled with layers of various fillings – usually sliced avocado, sliced meat, Queso Oaxaca (a white cheese), onions, pápalo (a herb) and salsa roja (spicy red sauce) and then a slightly compressed, much like a Sicilian muffuletta sandwich.

 This burger variety that Daniel Gritzer came up with has layers of refried beans, shredded lettuce, tomato slices, coriander leaves, a beef patty, chipotle mayonnaise (and whole chipotle adobados peppers for the brave/insane), slices of avocado and shredded mozzarella cheese.